 ____ faxed and mailed; ____ hand delivered; to the persons listed below on _________ day of __________ 20 ____.

 Signature, pro se

 End Sample Motion Form

-You can copy and paste the above into your favorite word processor or
+You can copy and paste the above into your favorite word processor or text editor.

 Be sure it is properly formatted before you print it out.